govinda-vurjana/AiChamp-RLTask/README.md

-# RL Task for LLM Training
+# RL Task for LLM Training (Anthropic-Powered)

 ## Project Overview

-This project provides a framework for creating and evaluating Reinforcement Learning (RL) tasks for Large Language Models (LLMs).
+This project provides a framework for creating and evaluating Reinforcement Learning (RL) tasks for Large Language Models (LLMs) using **Anthropic's Claude API**.
 The goal is to teach an LLM a practical skill that a Machine Learning Engineer or researcher would use in their daily work.

 ### The Task: Fixing a Data Preprocessing Pipeline

 The specific task in this repository challenges an AI agent to fix a broken data preprocessing pipeline.
 The agent is given a prompt explaining the requirements and a set of tools to interact with the environment.
 The agent's goal is to write a Python function called `preprocess_data` that correctly cleans, transforms, and prepares a dataset for model training, addressing common issues like missing values, categorical data, and data leakage.

-The evaluation is run for 10 trials by default, and the target success rate is between 10% and 40% to ensure the task is neither too easy nor too hard for effective learning.
+The evaluation is run for 10 trials by default, and the target success rate is between **10% and 40%** to ensure the task is neither too easy nor too hard for effective RL training.

+### RL Task Design Requirements

+This task is designed to meet the following criteria:

+1. **Relevant to ML Engineers/Researchers**: Data preprocessing is a fundamental skill in ML workflows
+2. **Target Success Rate**: 10-40% pass rate ensures optimal difficulty for RL training
+3. **Precise Grading**: The grader checks 9 specific requirements that match the prompt exactly
+4. **Multiple Solution Approaches**: Allows various valid implementations (pipelines, manual transforms, etc.)
+5. **Comprehensive Verification**: Every requirement in the prompt is verified by the grader
+6. **Diverse Failure Modes**: Models can fail for different reasons (data leakage, missing values, encoding issues, etc.)
+7. **Suitable Tools**: Simple, model-friendly tools (python_expression, file_reader, submit_answer)
+8. **Concise & Reviewable**: Under 300 lines of core code (prompt + grader + tools)

 ### How It Works